Classification Title: Harn Museum Curator II

 · Accomplished professional in contemporary art or visual culture with a record of scholarship, publications, acquisitions, exhibitions, public speaking, and collaborative programming.

-· At least one year of specialized curatorial or research experience in the history of art by African, African-American and/or African-diasporic artists is highly desirable.
+· At least one year of specialized curatorial or research experience in the history of art by Latinx, African, African-American, African-diasporic, or Indigenous artists is highly desirable.

 · Commitment to working within a university setting and with diverse audiences and communities.